skwasjer/Correlate/README.md

 - `ICorrelationManager`
 - `IAsyncCorrelationManager`

 > Note that the Correlate internals are intrinsically asynchronous as it relies on [`AsyncLocal<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.asynclocal-1) to save the correlation context.
-The synchronous implementation is useful for integrations that have a synchronous API surface but are still used in asynchronous context, but should only be used as such.
+The synchronous implementation is useful for integrations that have a synchronous API surface but are still used in asynchronous context, and thus Correlate should only be used as such.

 ## ICorrelationIdFactory